Updated January 23, 2021

 The Current State of Xanax Use

-Xanax, the trade name for alprazolam, is a form of benzodiazepine.
-In the United States, it is a Schedule IV controlled substance and is only legally available with a doctor’s prescription due to the high possibility for addiction and abuse.
-Xanax is considered a short-acting benzodiazepine, which means that it kicks in quickly and lasts for several hours within the body, unlike long-acting benzos, which can be in effect for 12 to 24 hours.
+Xanax, the trade name for alprazolam, is a Schedule IV-controlled substance and is only legally available with a doctor’s prescription due to the high possibility for addiction and abuse.
+Xanax is a short-acting benzodiazepine.
+It kicks in quickly and lasts for several hours within the body, unlike long-acting benzos, which can be in effect for 12 to 24 hours.

-Benzodiazepines can be prescribed for numerous different medical conditions but are most popular for anxiety disorders like generalized anxiety disorder (GAD) and panic disorder.
-However, some doctors recommend medications like Xanax for anxiety related to other mood disorders, like depression, as well as to temper nausea caused by the use of chemotherapy in cancer treatment.
+Benzodiazepines can be prescribed for many different medical conditions.
+The drugs are most widely taken for anxiety disorders like generalized anxiety disorder (GAD) and panic disorder.
+However, some doctors recommend medications like Xanax to relieve anxiety related to mood disorders like depression— and to temper nausea from chemotherapy in cancer treatment.

 - Injection: Injection is arguably the least safe way to use any drug, Xanax included.
 Those who inject Xanax mix crushed pills with a base liquid, draw it into a syringe and inject it into the bloodstream for a faster high.
-In addition to also serving as a method doctors do not recommend, injecting drugs opens the door to other issues related to injection, including diseases transmitted from needles, vein damage, abscesses and infections, scarring, needle tracks and endocarditis.
+Injecting drugs opens the door to other issues related to injection, including diseases transmitted from needles, vein damage, abscesses and infections, scarring, needle tracks and endocarditis.

 Getting Help for Xanax Abuse